Symphony No. 3 (Lyatoshynsky): Form

 The Soviet musicologist Mikola Gordiychuk described the genre of Lyatoshynsky's Symphony No. 3 as a symphonic drama.
-Lyatoshynsky used he simple and melodic character of a Ukrainian folk song to offset the complex musical harmony of the music.
+Lyatoshynsky used the simple and melodic character of a Ukrainian folk song to offset the complex musical harmony of the music.
 It is Lyatoshynsky's only four-movement symphony; the three others all have three movements.

 The symphony is in four movements, marked as follows:

 The work is fundamentally monothematic, and based on the material of the first theme of the first movement.
 This theme reappears in the second movement as an "ostinato background", at the beginning of the third movement, and during the finale.
 Lyatoshynsky used polyphonic techniques for presenting and unfolding the material: themes are superimposed on each other, transformed, and complicated by imitations, canons, and fugato.
 He also used polyphony in the exposition sections.